Teen Climate Communicators

 "Climate change in the past has always meant something I couldn't change.
 Now it's starting to feel like something I have a shot at fixing."

-Teen Climate Communicators gather for fall, spring and summer sessions, each focusing on different themes related to climate change.
+Teen Climate Communicators gather for fall, spring, and summer sessions.
 Teens apply for and commit to each four-month session.
 Weekly meetings alternate between in-person and virtual, and teens are expected to complete some work outside of regular meetings.
 Teens can participate in multiple sessions.

 Next Session